semrush/intergalactic/website/docs/patterns/success-state/success-state.md

 * Ensure that the success message or feedback is clear, so that users can easily understand what they need to do next.
 * Users should be able to close the success modal window or notice at any time—for example, with a close button or by pressing the `Escape` key.

-For example, if a [Feedback form](/components/feedback/) has been sent successfully, show the success message in the same place next to the trigger.
+For example, if a [Feedback form](/components/feedback/) has been sent successfully, show the success message in the same place next to the form's trigger.

 ![example success response](static/success-response.png)

 A user can close a success state by clicking on:

-* **OK, got it** button
+* "OK, got it" button
 * Close icon
 * Outside the modal window

 You can also close the success state automatically after 3—5 seconds, but be sure to test that it doesn't make the user experience worse.

-## Additional methods
+## Other methods

 You can use [NoticeBubble](/components/notice-bubble/) to notify a user about successfully completing a small part of a scenario.